thewestlabs/VE-SyNC-Doc/README.md

   1. Will my Victron bluetooth continue to work?
     - Yes, bult-in SmartSolar BLE will continue to work, but BlueSolar BLE module will not because port is occupied.
   3. How will the data upload work with Inverters/Shunts?
-    - PVOutput will work only with Charge Controllers, but MQTT, HA discovery and custom logging should work with any VE.Direct devices.
+    - Data will be uploaded to PVOutput only for Charge Controllers, but MQTT/HA discovery and custom logging should work with any VE.Direct devices.

 ### Where to buy
 <a href="https://www.tindie.com/stores/westlabs/?ref=offsite_badges&utm_medium=badges&utm_campaign=badge_medium"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-mediums.png" alt="I sell on Tindie" width="150" height="78"></a>